From five hundred years of historical heartbreak to 75 glorious minutes of 21st-century lady power

 Have you heard the news?
 After its smash-hit, Australian premiere season, SIX is making its way back to Melbourne and the ticket waitlist is now open.

-Before it opens, we thought we’d take a deep dive into the musical’s origins and its success overseas.
+Before show dates are announced, we thought we’d take a deep dive into the musical’s origins and its success overseas.

 SIX: The Musical is a British history lesson like you’ve never experienced.
 Sure, if you know anything about 16th century England or the Tudors, you’ll be familiar with Henry VIII – but how much do we know about the women in his life?